Skip to content

 )

 When defining a permission, it is imperative to utilize lilya.permissions.DefinePermission to encapsulate it.
+You can also define an import string ("path.to.class") and lazily import the Permission.
 Additionally, it is advisable to adhere to the PermissionProtocol from lilya.protocols.permissions.PermissionProtocol as it provides an interface for the definition.

 Lilya includes a default exception specifically for denying permissions.
 Typically, when denying a permission, a status code 403 is raised along with a specific message.
 This functionality is encapsulated in lilya.exceptions.PermissionDenied.